-Differential modes of operation (ac or dc coupled input) provide the best THD and SFDR performance over a wide frequency range.
+Differential modes of operation (ac-coupled or dc-coupled input) provide the best THD and SFDR performance over a wide frequency range.
 Differential operation should be considered for the most demanding spectral based applications (e.g., direct IF-to-digital conversion).
-See Figures 23, 24 and section on Differential Mode of Operation.
-Differential input characterization was performed for this data sheet using the configuration shown in Figure 24.
+See Figures 12 and 13 and the Differential Mode of Operation section.
+Differential input characterization was performed for this data sheet using the configuration shown in Figure 13.

-Single-ended operation requires that VINA be ac or dc coupled to the input signal source, while VINB of the AD9224 be biased to the appropriate voltage corresponding to a midscale code transition.
+Single-ended operation requires that VINA be ac-coupled or dc-coupled to the input signal source while VINB of the AD9225 be biased to the appropriate voltage corresponding to a midscale code transition.
 Note that signal inversion may be easily accomplished by transposing VINA and VINB.
-Most of the single-ended specifications for the AD9224 were characterized using Figure 21 circuitry with input spans of 4 V and 2 V as well as $V{CM} = 2.5 \ V$.
+Most of the single-ended specifications for the AD9225 are characterized using Figure 21 circuitry with input spans of 4 V and 2 V as well as VINB = 2.5 V.

 Differential operation requires that VINA and VINB be simultaneously driven with two equal signals that are in and out of phase versions of the input signal.
-Differential operation of the AD9224 offers the following benefits: (1) Signal swings are smaller and therefore linearity requirements placed on the input signal source may be easier to achieve, (2) Signal swings are smaller and therefore may allow the use of op amps which may otherwise have been constrained by headroom limitations, (3) Differential operation minimizes even-order harmonic products, and (4) Differential operation offers noise immunity based on the device's common-mode rejection.
+Differential operation of the AD9225 offers the following benefits: (1) Signal swings are smaller and, therefore, linearity requirements placed on the input signal source may be easier to achieve, (2) Signal swings are smaller and therefore may allow the use of op amps which may otherwise have been constrained by headroom limitations, (3) Differential operation minimizes even-order harmonic products, and (4) Differential operation offers noise immunity based on the device's commonmode rejection.

 As is typical of most IC devices, exceeding the supply limits will turn on internal parasitic diodes resulting in transient currents within the device.
-Figure 18 shows a simple means of clamping an ac or dc coupled single-ended input with the addition of two series resistors and two diodes.
-An optional capacitor is shown for ac coupled applications.
+Figure 7 shows a simple means of clamping an ac-coupled or dc-coupled single-ended input with the addition of two series resistors and two diodes.
+An optional capacitor is shown for ac-coupled applications.
 Note that a larger series resistor could be used to limit the fault current through D1 and D2 but should be evaluated since it can cause a degradation in overall performance.
 A similar clamping circuit could also be used for each input if a differential input signal is being applied.
-The diodes might cause nonlinearity in the signal.
+The diodes might cause nonlinearities in the signal.
 Careful evaluation should be performed on the diodes used.

-Figure 18.
+Figure 7.
 Simple Clamping Circuit